2tracks/shop-chichi-ms-4/README.md

 #### Validation
 - [HTML validation](https://validator.w3.org/)
 - [CSS validation](https://jigsaw.w3.org/css-validator/)

+#### Test as a User
+- The user cklicks the ...

+#### Test as a Admin
+- Login as Admin from the Website

+## Issues
+While working in Gitpod is good it has also a downside, the internet connection is not very good where I live.
+As I performed a git push my Internet connection got lost and I ended up with the message Master diverged.
+I could not push up to Github anymore.
+I started to search online but there were so many different advices that I diceded to read the Git docs.
+I checked the log files for differences - there was only one push.
+I could pull the Github repo or do a hard reset but because I've never done it before and I didn't want to lose the histoty I decided to start a know workspace, installed the requirements.txt, created a new superuser and loaded in the data.
+If that wasn't my Milestone Project I probably would have downloaded a .zip from the Repo to have it save and then pulled the repo in.

 ## Deployment
 - Create a new Heroku app - New app - chose closest region